Martin-Muraskovas/tech258_cloud/what_is_cloud/readme.md

 ## What are the advantages and disadvantages of Cloud?
 (In the context of a business)
 ### Advantages
 * Scalability.
+(More resources when you need them, scale back down when you don't need them)
 * Cost-effectiveness.
+(Pay for what you use)
 ### Disadvantages
-* Security risks.
+* Security risks. (e.g. Data Leaks)
 * Downtime.

 ## OpEx vs CapEx